Masala (2013 film)

 Masala is a 2013 Indian Telugu-language action comedy film written and directed by K. Vijaya Bhaskar.
-It is produced by D. Suresh Babu and Sravanthi Ravi Kishore on Suresh Productions and Sri Sravanthi Movies.
+It is produced by D. Suresh Babu and Sravanthi Ravi Kishore under the Suresh Productions and Sri Sravanthi Movies banners.
 The film stars Venkatesh, Ram Pothineni, Anjali and Shazahn Padamsee with music composed by S. Thaman.
-It is a remake of the 2012 Hindi film Bol Bachchan The film released worldwide on 14 November 2013.
+It is a remake of the 2012 Hindi film Bol Bachchan, which itself is a remake of the 1961 Bengali film Kanamachhi.'
+The film released worldwide on 14 November 2013.
 Upon release, the film received mixed reviews from critics with appreciation to the cast performances.